winglang/wing/docs/contributing/999-rfcs/2024-03-14-explicit-lift-qualification.md

 ## Requirements

 So the aim of this proposal is to present:
-1. A way to explicitly qualifying the preflight objects that are being used by inflight methods/closures.
+1. A way to explicitly qualify the preflight objects that are being used by inflight methods/closures.
-2. Disabling compilation errors where the explicit qualification apply.
+2. Disabling compilation errors where the explicit qualification applies.
-3. Disabling automatic qualification where the explicit qualification apply.
+3. Disabling automatic qualification where the explicit qualification applies.
 4. Provide a framework that can be extended to programatically defining and reusing lift qualifications.

 ## Naming